International retailers selling into the Middle East need to take note of the demand for luxury products and mobile responsive sites

 The news is good for luxury retailers selling into the Middle East.
-While growth for bricks and mortar retailers is plateauing due to a reduction in tourists visiting the region’s impressive shopping malls, sales in the overall luxury market reached US$2.97 billion in 2020.
+While growth for bricks and mortar retailers is plateauing due to a reduction in tourists visiting the region’s impressive shopping malls, sales in the overall luxury market reached US$2.97 billion in 2020 with a projected CAGR of 7.17% until 2026.
 This shows high demand from residents of these cities for luxury goods, one which can be exploited by online retailers.

 Key things to note in terms of the Luxury Goods market:

 - Middle Eastern consumers have the highest per capita spending on luxury goods.

 - The Middle East is now the 9th largest luxury goods market globally, and is steadily moving up the ranks.

 - The UAE is a top importer of Swiss watches, with Dubai alone importing between 800,000 to 1,000,000 premium watches per year.

 - The UAE will continue to be the largest luxury market in the MEA through to 2022

 - 28% of the population between 15 and 29 years old.